 - 1 tsp vanilla extract

 - Heat an electric griddle to 375 degrees.

 - In a large bowl, whisk together the flour, sugar, baking powder and salt.
-In a separate bowl whisk together the milk, sour cream, eggs, melted butter and vanilla.
+In a separate bowl whisk together the milk, sour cream, eggs, melted butter and one teaspoon of vanilla.

 - To prepare the glaze, put the butter and milk in a glass bowl and microwave until melted.
 Add the vanilla and pinch of salt and whisk.
 Add powdered sugar, ¼ cup at a time, whisking after each addition.
 If glaze still seems too loose, add a little extra powdered sugar.